LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ## Can I use Libre sensors with a reader like Miao Miao?

-If you use Loop dev code, then any Libre sensor supported by [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop) can be used with Loop.
+If you use Loop dev code, then any Libre sensor supported by [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop){: target="_blank" } can be used with Loop.

 See [What CGMs does Loop work with?](#what-cgms-does-loop-work-with).